 What to Ask a Real Estate Agents: 8 Questions to Get Started

-With so much information available online, it’s easy to question the need of a real estate agent early on in the home buying process.
+With so much information available online, it’s easy to question the need for a real estate agent early on in the home buying process.
 After all, some buy and sell homes successfully without representation but the vast majority don’t.
 Why?
 Real estate agents are invaluable due to their experience, housing market knowledge, objective negotiation skills, and network of resources.
 They are also great time savers!